khakhalin/notes/02_Regression.md

 # Linear Regression
-**Linear model**: h(x) = estimation for y = $∑θ_i x_i$ = xᵀθ, or y ~ h = Xθ in matrix form.
-Here we assume that xᵀ is a row-vector length p+1, with x_0 = 1 (intercept), followed by n variables.
+**Linear model**: h(x) = (estimation for y) = $∑θ_j x_j$ = xᵀθ, or in matrix form: h = Xθ ~ y.
+We assume that xᵀ is a row-vector length p+1, with x_0 = 1 (intercept), followed by n "normal" variables on which we regress.
 The equation above defines a hyperplane in ℝ^p.

 ## L2 loss
 Loss: J(θ) = ∑(h-y)² across all data points i.
 Is called **Squared error**, or **squared distance**, or **Mean Squared Error** (MSE), or **Least Squares**.
 Sensitive to outliers, permissive to small deviations around zero (because of its convex shape).
 Nice practical illustration from [Google crash course](https://developers.google.com/machine-learning/crash-course/): 2 outliers of 2 are worse than 4 outliers of 1, as 8>4.

 We can minimize this loss by differentiating by θ (partial derivative for each of the coordinates).
-For one point: ∂J(θ)/∂θ_j = by definition of J: ∂/∂θ_j (h(θ,x)-y)² = simple chain rule: 2(h-y) ∙ ∂h/∂θ_j = by formula for h: 2(h-y)∙x_j .
-Minimum: dJ/dθ = 0, ⇒ (derivative above written in matrix notation): Xᵀ(Xθ-y) = 0.
+For one point:
+∂J(θ)/∂θ_j = ∂/∂θ_j (h(θ,x)-y)² (by definition of J)
+= 2(h-y) ∙ ∂h/∂θ_j (simple chain rule)
+= 2(h-y)∙x_j (by formula-definition of h).
+Minimum: dJ/dθ = 0, ⇒ Xᵀ(Xθ-y) = 0 (if we write the derivative above in matrix notation).
 Here X is a matrix in which each _row_ is an input vector, and y is a column-vector of target outputs.
 If XᵀX is nonsignular, we can open the brackets, send y to the right, muliply from the left on inverse, get: θ = (XᵀX)⁻¹Xᵀy.

-> To sum up **notation choices** (roughly matching ESL): one point is a row-vector, so all points make a column (a column of row- vectors).
+> To sum up **notation choices** (roughly matching ESL): one data point is a row-vector of coordinate, so all points make a high matrix (a column of row- vectors).
 The values of y are also a column.
 As data-point is a row, parameters θ are a column, so that dim(y) = N×1 = dim(Xθ).
-A bit confusing part when writing it all is that X (matrix) of N×k is multiplied by θ from the right (Xθ), but individual points x have to be written as xᵀθ to show that they are row-vectors (by default x would have been a column-vector).
-As Unicode makes diacritics a hassle, I try to use θ for parameter estimates, and β for true values. x_i is typically a column of X. Subscripts are shortened (xi instead of x_i) if it looks ok.
+When writing it all, a part that is a bit confusing is that X (matrix) of N×k is multiplied by θ from the right (Xθ), but individual points x have to be written as xᵀθ to show that they are row-vectors (by default x would have been a column-vector).

+> Also, as Unicode makes diacritics a hassle, I try to use θ for parameter estimates, and β for true values. x_j is typically a column of X. Subscripts are shortened (xi instead of x_i) where it looks ok.
 Cdot (∙) may mean both normal and inner product; ⟨x,y⟩ always means inner product.

 Interpretation: if y ~ h = Xθ, then h is in the column-space of X, which forms a subspace of R^N (N data points, p+1 dimensions, assuming x0≡1).
 To find θ, we project y to col-space using a projection matrix, which obviously minimizes residual (unexplained) variance, by making it orthogonal to col-space.

 # Philosophy of prediction
 Returning to bias-variance tradeoff, we consider x and y as random variables, with a joint distribution P(x,y).
 Now try to build a predictor f(x) that approximates y.
 The squared error loss: L = (y-f)² = ∬ (y-f)² P(x,y) dx dy.
 We can split P(x,y) into P(x)∙P(y|x), and integrate by y first (inside), then by x outside.
-Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x).
-Which would essentially give us the **nearest neighbor** method (see the very beginning of "Classification" chapter).
+Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x), as it would minimize inner integral.
+Which would essentially give us the **nearest neighbor** method (see the very beginning of [[03_Classification]]).
 An alternative to point-wise matching would be a global smooth model, like linear regression.
 It makes regression and 1NN two opposite extremes of what can be done with the data.
 Other stuff (like **additive models** where f = ∑ f_j(x)) are kinda in-between.

-In spirit, all models are about setting local and global constraints on the behavior of predictor (such as **behavior in the neighborhood**, that is const for KNN, linear for local linear etc.), and the **granularity** of these  neighborhoods.
+In spirit, all models are about setting local and global constraints on the behavior of the predictor (such as **behavior in the neighborhood**, which is const for KNN, linear for local linear etc.), and the **granularity** of these  neighborhoods.
 Some methods (kernels, trees) make this granularity parameter explicit, some don't.
 And high dimensionality is a problem for all methods, regardless of how they work.

 There are **3 broad approaches to model smoothing**:
 * Roughness penalty